 Rebecca Shafer is an attorney and expert in workers compensation cost containment.
 Since 1991 she has utilized her expertise in working with employers to target savings opportunities and reduce their workers compensation costs.
 Her clients have included airlines, healthcare, printing/publishing, pharmaceuticals, retail, hospitality, and manufacturing.
 Her greatest strength is helping clients properly assess their problems and move from assessment to implementation.
 Her work with insurance brokers and position as litigation manager for a Fortune 500 company have given her a broad perspective on how to manage workers compensation within an organization.
 She is an accomplished writer, speaker, and publisher.
 She serves on the Executive Committee of LexisNexis Workers Compensation Law Community.
 She is the author of Workers Compensation Management Program: Reduce Costs 20% to 50%.
 She can be reached at RShafer@ReduceYourWorkersComp.com

-Claims will ...
+But this goal is ...
 Read More

 Catastrophic injuries can be challenging, expensive, and devastating — for the injured worker, her family, and the employer.
 Managing them takes specialized skill and collaboration among experts who ...
 Read More

 Reserving workers compensation claim files is the art of predicating the financial cost of the claim and setting aside monetary values to cover payments until closing.
 Unlike other types of casualty losses, ...
 Read More

 Post-injury triage offers countless opportunities to interested stakeholders seeking to reduce workers' compensation costs.
 It not only provides an immediate injury response, but it gives the employee peace ...
 Read More

 Medicare Secondary Payer compliance plays an integral part in every workers’ compensation claim management team’s processes.
 In order to run an effective claim team, everyone must be aware of ...
 Read More